phenomismatch/sightings-database/README.md

 Sidecar tables:
 Each dataset has "extra" associated data that may be useful in analysis.
 It is impossible to normalize this data so we just store them as is.
 1. code tables; ebird_codes, maps_codes, bbs_codes: What the code fields mean in the corresponding datasets
-1. event tables; ebird_events, maps_events, bbs_events: Data associated with each event record that is unique to the dataset.
+1. event tables; ebird_events, maps_events, bbs_events, pollard_events: Data associated with each event record that is unique to the dataset.
-1. count tables; ebird_counts, maps_counts, bbs_counts: Data associated with each count record that is unique to the dataset.
+1. count tables; ebird_counts, maps_counts, bbs_counts, pollard_counts: Data associated with each count record that is unique to the dataset.

 Misc. tables:
 1. datasets: Information about what datasets were collected